sjm42/net-serial-console-rs/README.md

-# A serial console server and web client in Rust
+# A serial console tcp server and web client in Rust

-## Server
+## TCP Server

 This small program is meant for sharing a serial port into network so that it can be accessed with telnet, for example.